arascch/useful-python-modules/README.md

 16- simple stopwatch<br>
 17- Simple Contact book for Terminal<br>
  <br>
-*This List Maybe update's sometimes so checking it when you need something useful*<br>
+*This List Maybe update's sometimes ,so checking it when you need something useful*<br>